samziz/hache/README.md

 ### Prerequisites

 You'll need a working C compiler.
-The makefile uses GCC by default but you can substitute another compiler by setting `COMPILER` (e.g. `make compiler=clang`) or by building manually.
+The makefile uses GCC by default but you can substitute another compiler by setting `COMPILER` (e.g. `make COMPILER=clang`) or by building manually.

 You don't need to manually link any libraries.
 Only POSIX and GNU extensions are expected to be available.